 1854 Die Marriages

-We’ve identified a total of 4 die marriages for 1854, 3 proofs and one business strike.
-The following table summarizes the known die marriages, with specific comments following.
+We’ve identified a total of 4 die marriages for 1854, 3 of them proofs.
+The following table summarizes the known die marriages:

 A single pair of dies was used to strike all business strikes.
 We’ve identified this die marriage as OC-1.
 Neither die was used for proofs.
 Most examples seen exhibit light obverse clash marks in the field under Miss Liberty’s arm, although pristine early die state coins can be found with patient searching.
-The finest example known is a single MS66 holdered by PCGS (as of February, 2017).
 The OC-1 obverse die exhibits minor repunching on the 4, most visible under the base of the prominent digit.
 The date is relatively lightly punched into the die.
 The reverse die is almost certainly clashed, but the clashing is very light.
 A vivid imagination is required to detect it.

 1854 Business Strike Emission Sequence